ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/assurance_engine.md

 ![Assurance Engine](assurance_engine.png)

-The **Assurance Engine** section allows you to disable the following features to speed up discovery process, but it will also limit application features:
+The **Assurance Engine** section allows you to disable the following features to speed up the discovery process, but it will also limit application features:

 1. **Loading Graph cache**

-   Site Diagrams and End To End Path check will not be able to load diagrams.
-The Sites list under the Inventory menu will be available, however you will not be able to open any of the sites.
+   Disabling this task is especially useful in large networks.
+By disabling this, topology calculations at the end of discovery are skipped.
+The Network Viewer (Site Diagrams) and Path Lookup (End to end path, Host to Gateway path) are still able to load diagrams; they will be just slower as the topology is not cached and needs to be calculated on demand.

 2. **Save historical data**